 I can still remember the TV cart being rolled into my seventh grade classroom.
 It was the early ’90s when the rickety metal things bumped through middle school hallways everywhere, long before the days of touchscreens and streaming video.
 My European History class was studying cathedrals, and it was time for some animated characters to instruct us on the design of one of the greatest buildings ever constructed—Chartres Cathedral in France.

-Chartres Cathedral has 150 stained glass windows, including its famous Rose Window, that cover an astounding 2,500 square meters.
-The windows of the west facade date from the 12th century, with the remainder being added in the 13th century.
+The cathedral has 150 stained glass windows, including its famous Rose Window, that cover an astounding 2,500 square meters.
+The windows of the west façade date from the 12th century, with the remainder being added in the 13th century.
 The windows are such a treasure that the decision was made to remove the glass in 1939, just before France was invaded by the Nazis.

 Luckily, Chartres was spared bombing during the war, and the glass was replaced and re-leaded after the conflict ended.
 Thanks to the preservation of the windows, the 12th century sculpture, and the building as a whole, Chartres Cathedral has been designated a UNESCO World Heritage Site.